 Your STEM OPT application must be received by the USCIS no later than your current OPT end date as shown on your EAD card.
 You can apply as early as 90 days before this OPT end date.
 Allow at least two weeks for the OISS to prepare your STEM OPT application before it will be ready to submit to the USCIS.

-After you submit your STEM OPT application to the USCIS, the OISS will receive your new STEM Employment Authorization Document (EAD) card and other STEM OPT-related mail.
-We will email your Tulane email account when we receive this mail, so make sure to check it regularly after you apply.
+After you submit your STEM OPT application to the USCIS you will receive your STEM OPT Employment Authorization Document (EAD card) and other STEM OPT-related mail to the mailing address you indicated on the I-765 form.

-USCIS processing time varies from 2 to 4 months.
+USCIS processing time varies from 3 to 5 months.
 Once you have received your USCIS receipt notice, you can check the status of your application at www.uscis.gov.
-If your application has been pending for more than 90 days, email email@example.com.

 If granted, your STEM extension will begin on the day after the end date of your 12-month OPT and the extension will end 24 months later, regardless of the date the actual extension is approved.
 If your standard 12-month OPT ends while you are waiting to receive your STEM EAD card, you may continue to work for 180 days.